Table of Contents

 Since requests are the starting point in your workflow, the actions on requests are all about moving your workflow along.

-For a request without an on-site assessment, the primary action is Convert to quote.
+For a request without an assessment, the primary action is Convert to Quote.

-From requests both with and without an on-site assessment, from the More Actions button the options are:
+From requests both with and without an assessment, from the More Actions button the options are:

 - Convert to quote: Create a quote with the same client and property address from this request.
 The service details from the request will be viewable so that you can reference them while filling out the quote.